thedroiddiv/thedroiddiv/README.md

 ### Hi there! 👋 Divyansh here,

-- 🔭 I’m currently working on Social@IIITNR - Social Media Service at IIIT, Naya Raipur.
+- 🔭 I’m currently working on [AnkiDroid](https://github.com/ankidroid/Anki-Android) as an open source contributor.
-- 🌱 I’m currently learning WorkManager API in Android
+- 🌱 I’m currently learning Kotlin Coroutines.
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with, just chit-chat.
+- 🤔 I’m looking forward for just chit-chat.
 - 💬 Ask me about Android stuffs
 - 📫 Reach me at: <a href="mailto:kushwaha.divyansh.dxn@gmail.com">email</a>, <a href="https://instagram.com/divyansh.dxn">instagram<a/>, <a href="https://www.linkedin.com/in/divyansh-kushwaha-b44004202/">linkedin<a/>
 - 😄 Pronouns: He/His